mgp123/mgp123.github.io/_posts/2021-10-5-information-theory-notes.md

     D --> O[Output sequence];
 </div>

 The encoder receives an input sequence of a certain length $$n$$ and outputs a binary sequence of variable length.
 This binary sequence can then be passed to the decoder who, by already knowing how the encoder operates, should recover the original input.
 As the decoder may not use any extra information, the encoder must map any sequence into a different binary string<sup>[1](#encoding-zero-sequences)</sup>, also called a *non-singular code*.
 We would like to keep the binary strings as short as possible.
-How efficiently can we do it? (this problem comes in many flavors: fixed $$n$$, infinite symbols, added noise...)
+How efficiently can we do it? (this problem comes in many flavors: fixed $$n$$, infinite messages, added noise...)

 Suppose we have some fixed $$n$$.
 We introduce some mathematical notation and then define formally what we mean by an efficient code.

 It's useful to see the encoding and decoding processes as functions.
 We write the encoder as $$C:{\{1..k\}}^n \rightarrow {\{0,1\}}^* $$ and the decoder as  $$D:{\{0,1\}}^* \rightarrow {\{1..k\}}^n$$.
 Being able to recover the input is the same as saying that $$D \circ C$$ is the identity.

 So, when we talk about a more efficient encoding we are referring to a smaller *expected length* of the encoded sequence.
-To make thing independent of $$n$$ we can divide the binary string length by $$n$$ to get the bits per symbol used on average.
+To make thing independent of $$n$$ we can divide the binary string length by $$n$$ to get the bits per message used on average.

 $$  \frac{1}{n} \cdot \mathbb{E}[ \text{length}(C(X_1..X_n))] $$

-The less bits per symbol we use, the better.
+The less bits per message we use, the better.
 We still haven't answered: how good can we get and how does this changes with N?